 082 775 1224 / email@example.com

-Rotheca glabrum (previously Clerorodendrum glabrum)
+(presently Rotheca glabrum)

 A neat, large shrub or small to medium, decorative tree with a curved or rounded crown of dark, lustrous green, sleek foliage, and attractively drooping branches.
 Wonderfully versatile and hardy, it has high potential as a garden ornamental, especially in tricky coastal gardens.
-The tree produces masses of dainty and elegant flowerheads that last for many months, and are a magnet for butterflies.
+The tree produces masses of dainty and elegant flowerheads that last for many months and are a magnet for butterflies.

 Lamiaceae (The Mint, Salvia and Deadnettle family)